The contour gauge in use: telling untold: Conclusions

 \section{Conclusions}

-In the paper, we have presented the comprehensive analysis to show how the local and non-local gauges match each other.
-The combination of the Hamilton and Lagrangian approaches to the gauge theory has been exploited in our consideration.
-The Hamiltonian formalism is supposed to be convenient in connection with the gluon geometry, while the Lagrangian formalism is very well designed for the practical uses.
-The presented analysis should help to clarify the main advantages of the use of non-local contour gauges.
+In the paper, we have made public the important subtleties based on the mathematical technique adjusted to the physical language.
+We have presented the important explanations and analysis hidden in the preceding publications which should help to clarify the main advantages of the use of non-local contour gauges.
+To this goal, the combination of the Hamilton and Lagrangian approaches to the gauge theory has been exploited in our consideration.
 Since the contour gauge is mainly backed on the geometrical interpretation of gluon fields as a connection on the principle fiber bundle, we have provided the illustrative demonstration of geometry of the contour gauge.
-For the practical application, we have shown that the local axial-type gauge can lead to the certain ambiguities in the gluon field representation.
-These ambiguities may cause the wrong final results.
-Meanwhile, as demonstrated in the paper, the non-local contour gauge can fix this kind of problems and, for example, can provide not only the correct (gauge invariant) final result but also find the new contributions to the hadron tensors of DY-like processes \cite{Anikin:2010wz,Anikin:2015xka}.
+In this connection, the Hamiltonian formalism is supposed to be more convenient for understanding the subtleties of contour gauges.
+Indeed, the Lagrange factor $\lambda_a$ fixation has a direct treatment in terms of the orbit group element which has been uniquely chosen by the corresponding plan transecting the principle fiber bundle, see Fig.~\ref{Fig-S-2}.
+While, as shown, the Lagrangian formalism is very well designed for the practical uses to the eliminate the unphysical gluon degree of freedom from the corresponding amplitudes.